Brockenhurst – Roydon Woods

 Continue the climb through Roydon Woods past some large oak trees and silver birch trees.
 As the path levels out you’ll see a crater in the ground to your right which was an old gravel extraction pit.
 At a crossroads in the bridleway with posts to Brockenhurst and Boldre, continue straight ahead.
 You’ll soon pass a private gateway for the manor and a cottage called The Lodge.

-After you’ve walked the length of a field on your right, you’ll come to two gates on your left, with a Hampshire County Council Right of Way arrow post.
-Go through both and follow the path.
-The grand 18th Century Roydon Manor can be seen through the hedge on your left.
+After you’ve walked the length of a field on your right, you’ll come to a green five-bar gate on your left, with a Hampshire County Council Right of Way arrow post and a gas pipeline marker pole alongside it.
+Go through the gate and follow the path.
+The grand 18th Century Roydon Manor can be seen through the hedge across the field on your left.

 Head up the hill through the woodland on a gravel path past a gate marked ‘private’ on the right.
 Continue straight ahead at the T junction with Newlands Copse on your left, following the sign for Dilton.

 After a distance of about 1km from the river, you’ll come to the gate marking the end of Roydon Woods.
-Follow the farm track.
+Follow the farm track with open fields on both sides.
 This 500m of track can be muddy and churned up after wet weather.
-Just before the first farm building, take Thistle Lane to the left through the farm buildings.
+Just before the first farm building, follow the bridleway sign and turn left.
+Walk alongside the narrow track alongside a large metal farm building.

-The path dips into some woodland and crosses a small stream before ascending onto Dilton Common.
+The path dips into some woodland and crosses a small stream before ascending with the open fields of Dilton Common to your right.
 The narrow path takes a sharp turn to the right, then again to the left.
-Eventually, after passing some farm buildings on your left, you’ll come out a stretch of concrete road.
+Eventually, after passing some farm buildings on your right, you’ll come out at a stretch of concrete road.

 Go through the gate and turn right.
-After 150m, follow the left fork in the path in to Roundhill camping and caravan site.
-Turn left at the site entrance kiosk and walk 700m to the B3055 Beaulieu Road.
+After 150m, follow the left fork in the path and walk 350m until you come to a large pond beside the reception kiosk.
+From the kiosk, follow the road out of the site and walk 700m towards the B3055 Beaulieu Road.

 Cross the road and go down the path immediately opposite the entrance road to the campsite.
 This takes you in to New Copse Inclosure.
 Follow the path for 1km as it curves round to the right and reaches New Copse Cottage shortly before the railway line.

-Cross the railway line and take the next gravel path on the left.
+Cross the railway line and take the next gravel path on the left at Cycle Post 305.
 Continue on the New Forest cycle network path for 1.2km until you reach Standing Hat.
 Leave the inclosure and follow the straight path across Balmer Lawn which joins the Beaulieu Road and eventually comes out at the A337.
 Turn left and walk 1km towards the village centre and back to Brockenhurst train station.

 View Map